virtualsquare/virtualsquare.github.io/repos.md

 servers) and `otipaddr` (a simple command to compute the current otip address).

  * [iothradvd](https://github.com/virtualsquare/iothradvd)
-t is a router advertisement deamon library.
+It is a router advertisement deamon library.
 The server runs as a thread.

  * [libvdestack](https://github.com/rd235/libvdestack)
 Internet of Threads through Network Namespaces